modflowpy/xattree/docs/md/wat.md

 > [T]he "separation of concerns", which, even if not perfectly possible, is yet the only available technique for effective ordering of one's thoughts, that I know of... is being one- and multiple-track minded simultaneously. &mdash; Edsger Dijkstra<sup>[2]</sup>

+In an object model, every element knows its place and, ideally, little else.
+Encapsulation is the name of the game.
+For analysis, the opposite is true &mdash; context-awareness underlies expressive power.

+One desires both.

-Like a homicidal psycho jungle cat, `xattree` claws itself into your object model at import time.
-There it remains like toxoplasmosis until runtime, at which point it consumes the soul (`__dict__`) of unsuspecting instances and substitutes itself.
+Like a homicidal psycho jungle cat, `xattree` claws itself into your `attrs` object model at import time.
+There it remains like toxoplasmosis until runtime, at which point it consumes the soul (`__dict__`) of unsuspecting instances and substitutes itself (an `xarray.DataTree`).

 [1]: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=224797